 You can find me wandering the vintage/cellier section at the LCBO/SAQ or drooling over dream wine cellars on Pinterest- and at least once a year- travelling the world.

-I have completed WSET I and WSET II programs in Wines and Spirits and may continue down the road to become a sommelier.
+I have completed WSET I and WSET II programs in Wines and Spirits and may continue down the road to complete all of the WSET courses.

 This blog is simply to share my passion and to hopefully feed your souls.

 Well, it’s no big secret that this blog isn’t my full-time job, although I wouldn’t mind!
 I am a dental hygienist by trade.
 I actually dabble in both dental hygiene and dental assisting.
 What are these jobs you ask?
 In dental hygiene, you basically clean people’s teeth, take x-rays, and coach your patients towards better oral health (along with some other fun stuff like whitening, taking impressions, making mouth guards, etc).
 In dental assisting, you assist the dentist in chair-side procedures (fillings, crowns, bridges, root canals, extractions, etc), take x-rays, and answer questions/concerns the patient has about the procedure(s).
 I took the dental hygiene program at Algonquin College in Ottawa starting in 2010 and graduated in 2012.
 Since then, I have been working in the dental field and have been loving it!